Puncher1/SS-Code-Guidelines/Code Guidelines.md

 ```

 #### 2.1.2.
 If-Statements
-For `if`-statements there are no specific rules on how to do indent.
+For `if`-statements there are no specific rules on how to indent.
 However, acceptable options include, but are not limited to:

 ```py
 # No extra indentation.